-Backed by our experience with tens of thousands of customers across 15 countries and 5 continents, Penelope Case Management Software will help your nonprofit agency provide better service at a lower cost.
+Backed by our experience with tens of thousands of users across more than 15 countries in five continents, Penelope Case Management Software can help your nonprofit or social service agency provide better service at a lower cost.
 We don't just help you measure outcomes, we help you achieve them.
-We help human service / mental health organizations develop greater capacity to transform the lives of their clients and communities by providing simple smart and connected mobile technology.
-What's your vision - better outcomes, serve more clients, improve collaboration, more effective service delivery, better reporting, reduced administrative burden - we'll take you there.
+We help human service and mental health organizations develop greater capacity to transform the lives of their clients and communities by providing simple, smart and connected mobile, web-based case management software.
+Whatever your vision - better outcomes, serving more clients, improving collaboration, delivering service more effectively, better reporting, reducing administrative burden - we'll take you there.

-Well-designed, well-deployed and well-suported, Penelope - our SaaS Client Information Management Software Solution - will empower your nonprofit organization to achieve it's vision.
+Well-designed, well-deployed and well-supported, Penelope - our cloud-based client information management system - will empower your nonprofit organization to achieve its vision.
 Our knowledgeable and experienced nonprofit specialists understand your challenges, your headaches and your goals.
-We work closely and respectfully with your agency to deploy and support your solution so that you can spend more time helping individuals, families and communities and less time duplicaitng effort, pushing paper, compiling reports and chasing information.
+We work closely and respectfully with your agency to deploy and support your solution so that you can spend more time helping individuals, families and communities and less time duplicating effort, pushing paper, compiling reports and chasing information.

 By the time Judith Cross was in her early twenties, she knew she wanted to become a social worker.